filecoin-project/specs/README.md

 ## View Website

-You can view and explore the Filecoin Specification via its [website rendering](https://filecoin-project.github.io/specs).
-You do not need to download and work with this repository.
+https://filecoin-project.github.io/specs is the user-friendly website rendering, which we recommend for reading this repository.

 ## Contributing